 Several studies have exposed fish to explosives and examined various metrics in relation to injury susceptibility.
-Sverdrup et al. (1994) exposed Atlantic salmon in a laboratory setting to repeated shock pressures of around 2 megapascals (300 psi or 246 dB re 1 μ Pa peak) without any immediate or delayed mortality after a week.
-Hubbs and Rechnitzer (1952) exposed fish to underwater detonations placed either on the seafloor or buried at various depths along an underwater canyon in La Jolla, California.
-Data from this experiment showed that when near the surface, fishes began to exhibit injuries around peak pressure exposures of 40-70 psi (229 to 234 dB re 1 μ Pa peak).
+Sverdrup et al. (1994) exposed Atlantic salmon in a laboratory setting to repeated shock pressures of around 2 megapascals (300 psi or 246 dB re 1 $\mu$ Pa peak) without any immediate or delayed mortality after a week.
+Hubbs and Rechnitzer (1952) exposed fish to underwater detonations placed either on the seafloor or buried at various depths along an underwater canyon in La Jolla, CA. Data from this experiment showed that when near the surface, fishes began to exhibit injuries around peak pressure exposures of 40-70 psi (229 to 234 dB re 1 $\mu$ Pa peak).
 However, near the bottom (all water depths were less than 100 feet [ft.]) fish exposed to pressures over twice as high exhibited no sign of injury.
 Yelverton et al. (1975) found that peak pressure was not correlated to injury susceptibility; instead, injury susceptibility of swim bladder fish at shallow depths (10 ft. or less) was correlated to the metric of positive impulse (pascal seconds [Pa-s]), which takes into account the positive peak pressure, the duration of the positive pressure exposure, and fish mass, with smaller fish being more susceptible than larger fishes.

-Two experiments reported the effects of underwater explosions on Pacific sardines (Sardinops sagax) and Pacific mackerel (Scomber japonicus) to underwater detonations of C4 explosives at the same general test site off the coast of California, though the experiments took place during different years (Dahl et al., 2020; Jenkins et al., 2022).
-In both efforts, fish were stationed at various distances (out to approximately 800 m) prior to the explosion, in addition to a control group that was not exposed.
-Necropsies following explosions observed significant injuries, including fat hematoma, kidney rupture, swim bladder rupture, and reproductive blood vessel rupture.
+Three experiments reported the effects of underwater explosions on Pacific sardines (Sardinops sagax) and Pacific mackerel (Scomber japonicus) to underwater detonations of C4 explosives at the same general test site off the coast of California, though the experiments took place during different years (Dahl et al., 2020; Jenkins et al., 2022){Bowman, 2024, '#23443}.
+In all efforts, fish were stationed at various distances (out to approximately 800 m) prior to the explosion, in addition to a control group that was not exposed.
+Necropsies following explosions observed statistically significant injuries, including fat hematoma, kidney rupture, swim bladder bruising and rupture, and reproductive blood vessel rupture.
 Injuries decreased with increasing distance from the explosion, and swim bladder injuries were the most prevalent.
-While most significant injuries were consistently present at close range (less than 50 m, approximately 240 dB re 1 μ Pa peak) with decreasing proportion of injury farther from the source in both studies, Dahl et al. (2020) found inconsistent findings at the 50-125 m range (approximately 240 - 232 dB re 1 μ Pa peak).
+While most significant injuries were consistently present at close range (less than 50 m, approximately 240 dB re 1 $\mu$ Pa peak) with decreasing proportion of injury farther from the source in both studies, Dahl et al. (2020) found inconsistent findings at the 50-125 m range (approximately 240 - 232 dB re 1 $\mu$ Pa peak).
 The inconsistency in observed physical damage at this distance from the detonation was due to possible acoustic refraction effects, including waveform paths that were bottom reflected, surface reflected, or a combination of both.

-Some fish mortality was observed during the Jenkins et al. (2022) experiment, in a portion of cages at or within 157 m (received level of 231 dB re 1 μ Pa peak) of the explosion.
-Additionally, unique video footage from a subset of treatment groups showed most fish at or within 257 m (a peak SPL of 224 dB re 1 μ Pa) were stunned (immobilized) immediately following exposure.
+Some fish mortality was observed during the Jenkins et al. (2022) experiment, in a portion of cages at or within 157 m (received level of 231 dB re 1 $\mu$ Pa peak) of the explosion.
+Additionally, unique video footage from a subset of treatment groups showed most fish at or within 257 m (a peak SPL of 224 dB re 1 $\mu$ Pa) were stunned (immobilized) immediately following exposure.
+To the contrary, all but one Pacific mackerel survived three hours post exposure in the final of this series of experiments {Bowman, 2024, '#23443}. {Bowman, 2024, '#23443@@author-year} also looked at hair cell bundle densities post exposure.
+Densities were significantly different between treatment groups, with the most hair cell lost for fish closest to the explosive (150m; peak SPL of 226-232 dB re $1\mu$ Pa).
 Unlike Yelverton et al. (1975), the statistical model demonstrated that while all three acoustic measures were good predictors of injury, peak pressure and SEL were better predictors of injury than pressure impulse.